zaproxy/zaproxy/BUILDING.md

 To build it run the task `:zap:distLinux`.

-#### Debian
-A deb package, bundling ZAP and its dependencies.
-Does not bundle any add-ons, they are expected to be installed separately, for example, from marketplace.

-To build it run the task `:zap:distDebian`.

 ### macOS
 A dmg bundling ZAP, its dependencies, and a JRE.
 The Linux/Windows specific add-ons are excluded from this distribution.